 We also intend ANPI grant funding to create opportunities for artists of color and Native artists to develop their own voice, craft, body of work, and relationships, and encourage applying artists to also think about their projects in this frame.

 - The request for proposals is open to individual artists of color and Native artists, or artist teams led by an artist of color or Native artist.

 - The project is rooted in a specific geographic area, and there is a strong relationship between the place, the people who have connections there, and the art-making.
 We recognize that colonialism and white supremacy have disconnected people from place and that cultural communities may be dispersed, and we invite artists to draw the connections between the issue or opportunity, the community, the particular place where the project will happen, and the project itself.

 - There is a partnership component to realizing the project.
 This could be between an artist and an organization or business, or two or more artists working together, or some combination.
 Organizations may not apply, although they may partner with an artist or artist team who is leading the project.

 - These funds are designated for one-time project support, and must be spent within one year.
-We estimate that selected projects will receive funds by early June 2022.
+We estimate that selected projects will receive funds in June 2023.

 Questions and Info Sessions

 For any questions please contact CURA staff: